 - B.A. in Visual Arts includes drawing, painting, photography, mixed media, and digital imaging.
 Art history courses will build your core knowledge and critical thinking skills.
 Studio courses will strengthen your technique and sharpen your creativity.
 You will have the opportunity to exhibit your work at Wheelock's Towne Art Gallery.

 - B.A in Performing Arts includes the study and performance of theatre, music, and dance.
 You will learn and apply improvisation and acting techniques, and study musical forms from around the world.
 The resident Wheelock Family Theatre provides opportunities both onstage and backstage.

 Wheelock provides an ideal backdrop to your studies.
 Each year, the Wheelock Family Theatre presents three professional productions on campus, and Wheelock's Towne Art Gallery mounts four professional art exhibitions.
 The Performing Arts program of the Colleges of the Fenway provides many opportunities for co-curricular activity in the performing arts.
 Boston's renowned cultural institutions, such as the Museum of Fine Arts and Symphony Hall, are close by.

 Arts Program Options

 You may choose to combine your Arts major with a professional major in Early Childhood Education, Elementary Education, Special Education, Social Work, or Juvenile Justice and Youth Advocacy.
 You may also minor in Community Arts, Music, Theatre, Studio Art, Art History, or Performing Arts (through Colleges of the Fenway).
-In addition, you may choose the Arts for your undergraduate major as part of Wheelock's dual degree program leading to a master's in Child Life.

 - African American Music